Sruthi5797/soloscale-mistral-mcp-hackathon-2025/README.md

 - Most teachers juggle **5–7 different apps** for planning, engagement, and pose correction—leaving less time for what you love: teaching.

 **Our Solution:**
-A unified, all-in-one MCP platform that streamlines your workflow, so you can:
+A unified, all-in-one MCP based platform  that streamlines your workflow, so you can:
 - **Plan creative sequences** effortlessly
 - **Connect with students** and foster loyalty
 - **Guide poses** with smart, gentle feedback